QR codes

 Experience of customising a QR code

 Before this project, a user's QR code was accessible only via an option 2 layers deep inside the tab.
-Discovery was unreasonably poor and needed to be addressed urgently when you consider how high of a use case they are for small-businesses.
-Small shops in India run purely on UPI QR codes.
-A hack a lot of cab and auto drivers do is save their QR code as a wallaper on their phone.
-The hack makes their QR super accessible.
+Discovery was unreasonably poor when you consider how high of a use case they are for small-businesses.

 I explored ways to make the QR code more accessible in the app and also outside it.